 Every one has little bugs inside.

-Fanning my face with my gloves, I stomped up the walk towards the gallery.
+Fanning my face with my gloves, I stomped up the hill towards the gallery.
 No, nothing like a stretch of asphalt to put the butch back in a man's gate.

 I imagined the orchard woman running out of the orchard now--running out to tell me she didn't really think I was sick.
 But, no, she wasn't the one I was out to impress.
 Up above, on the gallery patio, sat another.
 Though all I could see was the back of a head, I knew it was Apolena--only Apolena had pumpkin hair.